ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: EXPERIMENTAL RESULTS AND DISCUSSION

-The CSSC is a core module for robust decoupling of the stripe noise from the degraded image.
-It contains the spatial attention branch (SAB), the column attention branch (CAB), and the self-calibrated branch (SCB).
-To demonstrate the effectiveness of our CSSC module, we introduce a series of experiments.
-Figure~\ref{fig:15} shows four different structures of the column attention branch.
-Table~\ref{tab6} shows the results of various column attention branches combined with spatial and self-calibration branches (\textbf{K1-K6}) based on the CSSC architecture (in Figure~\ref{fig:4}).
+As shown in Fig.~\ref{fig:11}, we showcase three different column attention branches to demonstrate the effectiveness of the proposed CSSC.
+Table~\ref{tab7} shows the results of various column branches combined with spatial and self-calibration branches ($K1-K5,~CSSC$) based on our ASCNet.

-\begin{itemize} \item \textbf{K1, K2, K6}: It can demonstrate that both self-calibration and spatial attention branches are essential.
-Without using the spatial attention branch or self-calibration branch will decrease 0.83 dB and 0.34 dB PSNR, respectively. \item \textbf{K3, K4}: We compared the structure (a) and (b) from Fig. \ref{fig:15}.
-Utilizing the dual-pooling strategy, Ours\_v1 achieved 0.30 dB higher PSNR, 0.0009 higher SSIM and 0.0034 higher LPIPS than CCM~\cite{12}. \item \textbf{K4, K5, K6}: Base the structure Fig. \ref{fig:15} (b), we gradually added ``no premature expansion" and ``splitting correction" strategies to construct the structure in Fig. \ref{fig:15} (c) and (d).
-The PSNR improved by 0.03 dB and 0.19 dB, respectively. \end{itemize}
+\begin{itemize} \item ${K1, K2, CSSC:}$ It demonstrates that both self-calibration and spatial attention branches are essential.
+Without using the spatial attention or self-calibration branch, the PSNR will decrease by 0.83 dB and 0.34 dB, respectively. \item ${K3, K4:}$ Despite a larger model size of 0.058 M, by utilizing the dual-column-pooling, CAB\_v1 achieved 0.30 dB higher PSNR and 0.0009 higher SSIM than CCM. \item ${K4, K5, CSSC:}$ Using column-weigh and dual-correction strategies, CSSC improves the value of PSNR by 0.03 dB and 0.19 dB without parameters increasing. \end{itemize}

-We further compared the visual performance of different combinations of column attention branches in Fig. \ref{fig:18}.
-The results show that the strategies employed in CSSC exhibit more successful stripe noise reduction and enhanced recovery of fine details within the image.
+We further compare the visual performance of different combinations of column attention branches in Fig.~\ref{fig:XX}.
+The results demonstrate that the strategies employed in CSSC exhibit more successful stripe noise reduction.